What Is Level 3 Customer Support?

 Lack of tools to log bugs and reports automatically

-The bigger your company and the more technical your solution, the more detailed your bug reports.
+The bigger your company and the more technical your solution, the more detailed your bug reports need to be.
 Agents often have to spend hours of their week making them, and that's time they could be using to solve more tickets instead.

 Investing in tools, like console logs, so agents can see exactly what happened when a bug occurred can save precious time and resources.